ozziest/ozziest/README.md

 ### Hi there 👋

-I am a Software Developer who lives in Sakarya (Turkey) and works remotely as a Lead Software Developer at <a href="https://www.bauexperts.de/" target="_blank">Bauexperts</a>.
-I like writing and talking about *Coding*, *Testing*, *Clean Code*, *Refactoring* and *DevOps*.

-As a big fan of discovering, I have a very long list full of with dreams.
-I am interested with music, visual arts and literature.
-I am a person who likes to collect beautiful stuffs.

-Please feel free to contact with me if you have any question.
-I'll try to answer to you as soon as possible.
-My Twitter id is <a href="http://twitter.com/iozguradem" target="_blank">@iozguradem</a>.
+Hi, I am Özgür /œzgʊr/!

+I am a software developer who has been coding for almost ten years.
+Usually, I am working on web applications on both sides; frontend and backend.
+I had many chances to work with different languages and technologies from zero to production.

+I am the co-founder of some of the local communities on technology and music.
+I like sharing my experiences with people.
+That's why I like writing and talking about everything.

+Also, I am interested in creating a startup which makes me proud of it.
+Although I fail usually, I am stubborn enough to keep going try.